alialhawas/Global_Foods/README.md

 # Project Description

-Different foods describe the world, and each culture has its own distinct cuisine. in our project , we've gathered some of the world's most famous dishes and presented them in a unique way. we used what we learned so far on HTML, CSS , PHP and finally java Script
+each culture has its own distinct cuisine. in our project , we've gathered some of the world's most famous dishes and presented them in a unique way. we used what we learned so far on HTML, CSS , PHP and finally java Script

 # Credits